VirtuosoJoel/RubyExcel/README.md

 ##Todo List:

 - Alter methods which rely on "headers" to be able to take a Column object as an argument (more flexible).

+- Set up non-bang versions of methods where appropriate

 - Find bugs and extirpate them.